 Lighting a lantern in Hoi An

 Lying along the banks of Thu Bon river, the ancient town Hoi An is so pretty with numbers of older houses and full of color coming from the lanterns that it can be difficult to believe it’s all for real.
-You can enjoy the feeling of being in a old-school romantic movie by buying paper lanterns on the main bridge or anywhere along the river, lighting them and setting them to sail down the river.
-Walking through the pedestrianized streets, which smell of incense and fresh flowers (that grow up the side of the ancient buildings), then lighting a lantern and watching them to go with the river flows, you get the immediate feeling you are in a very special place.
+You can enjoy the feeling of being in an old-school romantic movie by buying paper lanterns on the main bridge or anywhere along the river, lighting them and setting them to sail down the river.
+Walking through the pedestrianized streets, which smell of incense and fresh flowers (that grow up the side of the ancient buildings), then lighting a lantern and watching them go with the river flows, you get the immediate feeling you are in a very special place.

 Shopping in a… Mekong Delta’s traditional boat